McFly: 2019–2024: The Lost Songs, Young Dumb Thrills and Power to Play

 The instant gratification single from the new album was "Growing Up" featuring Mark Hoppus, released on 4 September 2020 as the second single.
 It failed to chart on the UK Singles Top 100 but debuted and peaked at number 80 on the Official Singles Sales Chart Top 100 on 11 September 2020.
 The third single was "Tonight Is The Night", released on 1 October 2020.
 On 24 September 2021, they released the single "Dragonball", with lyrics making references to the Japanese manga/anime of the same title.
 "Dragonball" did not enter the Official UK Top 100 Chart, but debuted and peaked at number 57 on the Official Singles Sales Chart Top 100.

 On 2 December 2021, they released their cover version of "Walking in the Air".
 The single did not enter the Official UK Top 100 Chart, but debuted and peaked at number 25 on the Official Singles Sales Chart Top 100.

+On 29 March 2023 the group announced that their seventh studio album, Power to Play, would be released on 9 June 2023.
+The lead single from the album, "Where Did All The Guitars Go?", was released on 31 March 2023.
+On 26 April 2023, McFly released the single "God Of Rock & Roll" and announced their Power to Play UK and Ireland tour, scheduled for October–November 2023.
+Power to Play released on 9 June 2023.
+On 21 July 2023, the band released the single "Broken By You", a bilingual song (English/Portuguese) featuring Brazilian band Fresno.
+McFly brought the Power To Play tour to Brazil for 3 nights in May 2024.

+2025: Busted vs McFly Tour

+On 9 October 2024, during McFly's concert at the O2 Arena, Busted and McFly announced the Busted vs McFly Tour for 2025.
+This marks the first time all seven members of each band have performed together since Busted invited McFly to tour with them in 2003.

+Busted member James Bourne pulled out of the tour due to undisclosed health issues.
+He made a statement on Instagram, stating that 'there’s a lot of information I still don’t have about my condition but my bandmates, management and I are unanimous in deciding that I should focus on the medical stuff'.
+Bandmates Matt Willis and Charlie Simpson stated though they were close to cancelling the tour, Bourne wished it to continue and he was replaced by his younger brother Chris Bourne.

+James didn't play any of the shows.

 Super Records

 Super Records Ltd. is an independent label operated and owned by McFly.
 Initially, McFly were signed to major record outlet Universal Island Records.
 Although they have left Universal, McFly's singles are distributed by a company named "Absolute" who also distribute for acts like Cascada and Jay Sean and are part of the Universal Group.
 Super Records was created after McFly decided to leave Island, Universal Records at the end of 2007.
-They returned to Island, Universal for their fifth album Above the Noise (2010).
+They returned to Island, Universal for their fifth album, Above the Noise (2010).